 You need a job to help pay for school, but you don’t want to work insane hours or commit to a full-time job just to make a measly amount of money.
-If you think think high paying part-time jobs simply don’t exist, you’re wrong.
+If you think high-paying part-time jobs simply don’t exist, you’re wrong.
 Though you may have to be strategic in order to find part-time jobs that appeal to you and work with your academic schedule, it’s totally doable.

 And we’re giving you a head start.
 These high paying jobs for college students actually pay a decent wage and most have flexible hours or are part-time jobs, so they don’t have to interfere with your schoolwork.
 Which one of these is the right job for you to make good money?
 And, which can give you great experience before you head into the professional world?

 If you’re an animal lover, this may be one of the best part-time jobs you can land. is just about the perfect part-time job.
 You get to hang out with adorable dogs all day!
 The hours for this are flexible and depend on when the clients work and go away.
 Also, if you’re dog house-sitting for the weekend, you have a chance to catch up on homework at the same time.